 During the year ended 31 December 2004, the Company was re-registered as a private unlimited company and subsequently altered its capital structure.
 The share capital of the Company was reduced by £5,846,000,000 through the cancellation of 584,600,000,000 issued redeemable ordinary shares of 1p each.
 An amount of £4,763,787,000 was transferred from share capital to the profit and loss reserves of the Company and the remaining £1,082,213,000 was transferred from share capital to other reserves.

-Subsequent to the year ended 31 December 2015, the Board approved a Resolution to make other reserves distributable.
+In 2016, the Board approved a Resolution to make other reserves distributable.
 This reserve is therefore available for future distributions.